 Creativity is a muscle.
 Desire is innate.
 Creativity is something you cultivate, work at, strengthen.
 Desire is the hunger, the need, the "I'm not myself if I don't do this thing".
 You know it if you've got it.
 You know what you want.
 You know when it's real.

 Creativity, like spirituality, is a muscle.
 I think they're the same thing, to be creative is to be spiritual.
 We are human beings.
 We work.
 We sweat, we bleed, we cry.
 It's not an escape, not real creativity, not real spirituality.
-It's getting right to the center of the dirt, the difficulty of life, the die hard challenge, and doing and trying and winning, not because you got it right, but because you worked, you transformed a thing.
+It's getting right to the center of the dirt, the difficulty of life, the challenge, and doing and trying and winning, not because it's perfect or right, but because you worked, you transformed a thing, you felt it.
 This time you worked.
 You really showed up and you know it.

 It was a gray rainy Monday late afternoon in Charleston, SC.
 I was feeling a sense of, "Well...
 I really should be doing something inspired, but I'm not sure what."
 I decided to pick up a broom and sweep my floor.
 I felt something would come to me as I'm sweeping, and I'll find some clarity on the next task at hand.
 Then I sat at my comptuer and wrote the 14 Principles of Intuitive Painting.